beehive-lab/TornadoVM/README.md

 and done!!

-NOTE: the Makefile autoamtically sets the `cmake.root.dir` based on the variable `CMAKE_ROOT` set in `etc/tornado.env`
+NOTE: the Makefile automatically sets the `cmake.root.dir` based on the variable `CMAKE_ROOT` set in `etc/tornado.env`